 Those fleshly–works–of–sin are what was nailed to the cross, as Paul declared just three verses later in Galatians 5:24 ~

-This is exactly what Paul stated in Romans 6:6 above; our old-man, our works-of-the-flesh, our sins were crucified with Christ.
-Every ‘Reference Bible’ links these verses together, but mainstream theologians don’t make the connection when it comes Colossians 2; their fathers and teachers handed down the delusion that the Law was nailed the cross.
+This is exactly what Paul stated in Romans 6:6 above; our old-man, our works-of-the-flesh, our sins were crucified with the Messiah.
+Every ‘Reference Bible’ links these verses together, but mainstream theologians don’t make the connection when it comes Colossians 2; their fathers and teachers handed down the delusion that the Law of God was nailed the cross.

 For a complete study on how our flesh is enemies with God please read, ‘Why is the Flesh Enmity with God’.